Universal-Team/LeafEdit/README.md

   </a>
 </p>

-This is a work in progress Animal Crossing: New Leaf & Wild World Save Manager & Editor for the Nintendo 3DS and Nintendo DS!
+This is a work in progress Animal Crossing: New Leaf & Wild World Save Manager & Editor for the Nintendo 3DS!

 This Project has been made with [Universal-Core](https://github.com/Universal-Team/Universal-Core).

 ## Citra User

 To use LeafEdit completely you need to get the assets from [here](https://github.com/Universal-Team/extras/raw/master/builds/LeafEdit/assets/).
-Put the files to `sdmc:/LeafEdit/Assets/` and you should be fine.
+Put the files to `sdmc:/3ds/LeafEdit/assets/` and you should be fine.

 ## Compilation

-To build LeafEdit from source, you need devkitARM installed along with libctru, 3ds-curl and 3ds-libjpeg-turbo.
+To compile LeafEdit 3DS from source, you need devkitARM installed along with libctru, 3ds-curl and 3ds-libjpeg-turbo.
 To get these you can run `pacman -S 3ds-dev --noconfirm`, then `pacman -S 3ds-curl --noconfirm` and lastly `pacman -S 3ds-libjpeg-turbo`.
 Now that you have everything installed, you just need to run clone the repository and run `make`.

 ## Credits
 ### Main Developers